beeshaladhikari/ProjectEuler/README.md

 # ProjectEuler
-Solutions to the problems of Project Euler
+Solution to the problems of Project Euler